MutiatJunaid/azure-blob-storage-portfolio/docs/deployment.md

 | **Container**       | Like a folder that organizes blobs.                                   |
 | **Blob**            | The actual file stored in Azure (image, PDF, text file, video, etc.). |

+## Future Improvements

+In future versions of this project I plan to:

+- Enable Blob Versioning
+- Configure Lifecycle Management
+- Generate Shared Access Signatures (SAS)
+- Deploy using Azure CLI
+- Deploy using Bicep or Terraform
+- Integrate with Azure Functions